typhon-project/typhonql/typhonql/doc/typhonql.md

 	  Biography : Biography
 	}
 }

+graphdb Wishes {
+	edges {
+		edge Wish {
+			from "Wish.user"
+			to "Wish.product"
+		}
+	}
+}
 ```

-Entities Product and User are deployed to an SQL database (MariaDB), called Inventory,
-whereas the Review and Biography entities are stored on a (MongoDB) document-store called Reviews.
+Entities Product and User are deployed to an SQL database (MariaDB), called Inventory; the Review and Biography entities are stored on a (MongoDB) document-store called Reviews; and the Wish entity is stored on a (Neo4J) graph database.

 Products own a number of Reviews ("deleting a product will delete associated reviews as well") via
 the relation `reviews`.